 Know the Stories

 Texting and driving can do much more than damage your vehicle – it can cause serious injury or death.
 Many parents and guardians have been brave enough to share stories of family members’ deaths from texting and driving.
 A great number of the victims of texting and driving are teenagers or young college students.
 Statistics show that 55% of teenagers admit using their cell phones while driving.
 Encourage your teen to watch or listen to stories of families who have lost their children to texting and driving, and emphasize that they should focus on the road.
-Many states, such as Tennessee, have pledges teens and college students can sign which promise they will avoid texting and driving, and encourage their friends to do the same.

 Do the Math